Blogs & News

 When is the Ordinary Turnover of Labour an Exception to the Obligation to Pay Redundancy Entitlements?

-In the recent case of United Voice v Berkeley Challenge Pty Ltd,1 the Federal Court found that a contracting business was not exempt from the redundancy pay obligations under the National Employment Standards (“NES”) in the Fair Work Act 2009 (Cth) (“FW Act”).
+In a recent case, the Federal Court found that a contracting business was not exempt from the redundancy pay obligations under the National Employment Standards (“NES”) in the Fair Work Act 2009 (Cth) (“FW Act”).

 Background